Children’s Services Unit

 • Preschool Program, &

-Parents and providers may refer children to the Early Intervention (E.I.)
-Program if a delay in development is suspected.
+Parents and providers may refer children to any of our programs if a delay in development is suspected.
 Call (518) 873-3522.

 Delay criteria is determined by evaluation using New York State Department of Health (NYSDOH) guidelines or a diagnosis included in a NYSDOH list.

-If your child is eligible for the program, your Service Coordinator will assist you in developing a family-centered plan.
+If your child is eligible for the Early Intervention program, your Service Coordinator will assist you in developing a family-centered plan.
 Most services are provided at your home, daycare, Head Start, or other community setting.
-Your Service Coordinator can assist you with other issues too such as connecting you to health insurance programs, other community resources, and information on child development.
+Your Service Coordinator can assist you with other resources such as connecting you to health insurance programs, other community resources, and information on child development.
 Any child residing in Essex County who meets the criteria of delay or who has a qualifying diagnosis is eligible for this program.

 If your preschool child received early intervention services [as an infant or toddler up to age three and may still need special education services] your Service Coordinator will help you with transition planning and making a referral to the Committee on Preschool Special Education (CPSE).